baranyeni/IoTReadingLamp/README.md

 ## HARDWARE
   ESP8266 NodeMCU
-  Relay Module (If you want to control something more then LED.)
+  Relay Module (If you want to control something more than a LED light.)
-  Adapter (To power ESP Module)
+  Adapter, SMPS in my case (To power ESP Module)

 ## NEED
   If anyone who is reading this does have a knowledge about creating a local domain name, please contact me at info@baranyeni.com
-  Using ip adress on browser is mess and using special domain name in my home is cool.
+  Using ip adress on browser is is mess and using special domain name in my home is cool.
 (Such as rest-room-reading-lamp.com)